pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 By default, Pegasus generates workflows which targets the most common usecases and execution environments.
-For more specialized environments or workflows, the following sections can provide hints on how to optimize your workflow to scale better, and run more efficient.
+For more specialized environments or workflows, the following sections can provide hints on how to optimize your workflow to scale better, and run more efficiently.
 Below are some common issues and solutions.

 .. _short-jobs: